ZachJxyz/calculator/README.md

 So.. that's what I decided to do lol

-### Why'd I name it the **ZJ-97**?
+### Why'd I name it the **MI-83**?

 Mostly because I want to avoid any potential copyright infringement even though this is for fun and irdk any legal stuff.
-ZJ97 are my initials and birth year so yeah.
+Maryland is where I'm from, so yeah lol